Bruce E. Melnick: Aerospace-industry career

-Melnick is the vice president for Boeing Florida operations at the John F. Kennedy Space Center.
+Melnick was the vice president for Boeing Florida operations at the John F. Kennedy Space Center.
 Melnick's organization, a part of the Boeing Integrated Defense Systems group, provides a variety of support services to Boeing programs in the state.
 Headquartered in Titusville, Florida, the organization has approximately 2,400 employees.
 Services provided by Boeing in Florida include engineering, facilities and maintenance support to NASA and the Department of Defense for the Space Shuttle, International Space Station and Delta rocket programs.
-Melnick is also responsible for the pursuit of new business for the company in Florida.
+Melnick was also responsible for the pursuit of new business for the company in Florida.

 Melnick was formerly the Boeing Company vice president, also at the space center, for the payload ground operations contract with NASA, with 1,600 employees.
 The contract included all the engineering and facilities support and maintenance activities related to preparing spacecraft and/or payloads for the space shuttle missions prior to launch and after landing.
 The division also provided support to NASA and its contractors for the International Space Station hardware.

 Prior to joining Boeing (McDonnell Douglas at the time), Melnick was vice president/director for shuttle engineering at United Space Alliance, formerly Lockheed Martin Space Operations, from 1994 to 1996.
 From 1992 to 1994, he was director of process improvement technology at Lockheed Space Operations Company.